rhyskeepence/clairvoyance/README.md

 It breaks down like this:

-* We create a Spec which extends `ClairvoyantSpec`
+* Create a Spec which extends `ClairvoyantSpec`
-* We write our spec in the mutable spec style (my team is scared of the immutable style)
+* Write the spec in the mutable spec style (for various historical reasons)
-* We create a context which extends `ClairvoyantContext`
+* Create a context which extends `ClairvoyantContext`
 * `InterestingGivens` can be added with statements such as `interestingGivens += ("Current date" -> "21/12/2012")`
-* The spec method is interpreted into a text specification, so keep it readable
+* The Scala code within the spec method is interpreted into a text specification, to encourage readability.

 ```scala
 class LoggingExample extends ClairvoyantSpec {